 What Types Of Gambling Activity Are Illegal In Alabama

-Alabama gambling law does not make any exception for persons who engage in an illegal gambling activity merely as players.
+Alabama gambling law does not make an exception for persons who engage in an illegal gambling activity merely as players.
 Knowingly advancing or profiting from an illegal gambling activity as a player can result in the charge of simple gambling, a Class C misdemeanor.
 Advancing a gambling activity includes materially aiding the gambling activity through creation or establishment of a game, playing or conducting the game or having anything to do with a place that is used for an illegal gambling activity.
-Possession of a gambling device is illegal in AL. The definition of gambling device is very broad and can include virtual chips and even the laptop used for online gambling if participating in an illegal operation.
+Possession of a gambling device is illegal in AL. The definition of a gambling device is very broad and can include virtual chips and even the laptop used for online gambling if participating in an illegal operation.
 Not all forms of gambling are illegal in Alabama.
 The state gambling law provides certain exceptions in the form of regulated gambling.
-There are also licensed, certified and regulated online gambling options which are located outside of the United States and that welcome players from AL and the US in general as participants in their gambling offerings.
+There are also licensed, certified and regulated online gambling options which are located outside of the United States and welcome players from AL and the US in general as participants in their gambling offerings.
 Because they accept players from Alabama, they are often referred to as Alabama online sports betting sites, casinos, poker rooms and bingo halls.

 Alabama Poker Gambling Laws

 Courts in Alabama have repeatedly rejected the argument that poker is a game of skill.
 But home poker games are legal subject to certain conditions.
 It must be:

 Such home poker games will qualify under the social gambling exception.
 The game must not be operated for financial gain – the house cannot rake the pot or charge the players.
 All players must be at least 18 years old.